Alan-N-Pereira/Pizzetta/README.md

 ## Potential Improvements

--   A better way to seed the data in Firebase.
+-   Improvenment in UI design.
 -   Better Optimization of certain parts of component.

 ## Technologies Used